DURATION

 • Leading roles: Bonnie Adair as Caretaker Cooper, Chris Agha as Jay/Joe, Dawn Butler as Andie/Agnes, Elizabeth Hollingshead as Casey/Jordan, Scott Karim as Rami/Josh, Rob Leetham as Morris/Michael, Harriett O’Grady as Lizzie/Jamie, Zachary Panh as Ari/Jesse, Nat Kennedy as Caretaker Smithy, Nina Smith as Micki/Morgan, and voiceover actors Toby Jones (Bobby Lickdon), Meera Syal (Dolly K. Guha), Kathryn Hunter (Anne Rourke), and Billy Howle (Brian Falcon)

-• Director, founder, and concept creator: Liana Patarkatsishvili
+• Founder and concept creator: Liana Patarkatsishvili

-• Creative director Sophie Larsmon
+• Creative director: Sophie Larsmon

-• Lead producer Rosalyn Newbery
+• Lead producer: Rosalyn Newbery

-• Composer: Anna Meredith (providing the musical finale for the production)
+• Composer: Anna Meredith

-• Video design: Gillian Tan
+• Video designer: Gillian Tan

 Note: Producers cannot guarantee the appearance of any particular artist, which is always subject to illness and holidays.